-(b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
-(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or (c) if that impact cannot be minimised-the development will be managed to mitigate that impact. (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
-(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or (c) if that impact cannot be minimised-the development will be managed to mitigate that impact. (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
-(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or (c) if that impact cannot be minimised-the development will be managed to mitigate that impact.
+(b) any appropriate measures proposed to avoid, minimise or mitirate the impacts of the development.
+(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
+(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
+(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or